Dans-labs/dariah-contrib/docs/Workings/API.md

 *single record*: `{{liveBase}}/api/db/`**table**`/`**id**

-The result is always in JSON format.
+The result is in JSON format by default, but lists of records can also be retrieved as tab-separated values.

 # Tables